-With Ivan Milat dying in a prison hospital, I’m reminded of my youth, one of “stranger danger”, 90’s earworms and pre-Internet innocence.
+With Ivan Milat popping up on Twitter, I’m reminded of my youth, one of “stranger danger”, 90’s earworms and pre-Internet innocence.
 But was life really better back then?

 Christmas, 1993.
 I received, among other gifts, a Super Nintendo game called Tecmo Super NBA Basketball which I preferred to the more flashy NBA Jam due to its realistic 5-on-5 play, respect for gravity, and the hilarious injuries you could dole out to opposing players.
 My favourite was a hyper-extension, which sounded hilariously brutal to my brother and me for some funny reason – and our goal soon shifted from winning games to unleashing hyper-extension after hyper-extension without prejudice, even though we had no idea what a hyper-extension was.

 Breaking: Ivan Milat, who has been suffering from advanced oesophageal cancer, was serving seven life sentences for the murders of seven backpackers, has died aged 74. https://t.co/xK0fYefAIo